 - 3/4 tsp cinnamon

 - 1 Tbsp unsalted butter, melted

 - 1 tsp vanilla extract

 - 1 1/2 Tbsp milk

-- Preheat oven to 350°F and line a 9 x 5-inch loaf pan with parchment paper, letting excess extend over sides of pan.
-Spray parchment paper lightly with nonstick spray.
+- Preheat oven to 350°F and spray a 9 x 5-inch loaf pan with nonstick spray.
+Line the loaf pan with parchment paper, letting excess extend over sides of pan.

-- Whisk together flour, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together flour, baking powder, baking soda, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl at medium speed until light and fluffy; beat in egg and vanilla.
 Combine yogurt and buttermilk in a small bowl.
 Reduce speed to low and add half of flour mixture, beating just to combine.
-Add yogurt mixture, then finish with remaining flour mixture.
+Add yogurt mixture, then finish with remaining dry ingredients.

-- For the glaze, whisk together melted butter, salt, vanilla, powdered sugar, and milk in a small bowl.
+- Make glaze: Whisk together melted butter, salt, vanilla, powdered sugar, and milk in a small bowl.
 Drizzle glaze over cake and and let set before serving.